 If you have ever had a conference call you will likely understand the frustration of being a part of a broken conversation in which you cannot participate.
 This video sums it up perfectly and may give you a chuckle.

-We are in the digital age and while these fantastic tools help to bring people together from across the globe they are not always great to use.
-When they do work they are great and can save a ton of time and money.
-When they don’t, I think we all know those results.
+We are in the digital age and while these fantastic tools help to bring people together from across the globe.
+When it comes to health, they are not always great to use.
+Technology is great and when it works, you can save a ton of time and money.
+When it doesn't work, I think we all know those results.

-It all comes down to one question; “ Can you actually hear?”
+It all comes down to one question; “ Can you hear?”

 By that, I don't mean are you able to empathise or sympathise with the person on the other end.
-I mean, are you able to physically hear and understand the conversation?
+That would be listening.
+A skill that many of us could improve upon.

 Hearing loss affects millions worldwide, and no, it's not just the developing world.
 Your boardroom is just as likely to house at least one person who is struggling to hear a conversation entirely.

 As the above video illustrates very well, it is hard enough to communicate without the added disadvantage of having even a mild hearing loss.